English Level: Beginner, Intermediate

 Intermediate Level: Past Simple, Present Perfect, Past Perfect, and Passive Voice

-- The man who stole the money was (caught).
+- The man who stole the money was (catch).

 - As a little girl, Mona (dream) of being a writer.